-- core topics integrated into modules of work

-- using a problem-solving process
+- topics integrated into modules of work - using a problem-solving process.

-- three or more elective contexts.

 What is Information and Communication Technology?

 Information and Communication Technology (ICT) focuses on the knowledge, understanding and skills related to engagement with information and communication technology through a variety of elective contexts derived from work, study and leisure environments of today.